Cycle of the Werewolf

-Cycle of the Werewolf is a short horror novel by American writer Stephen King, featuring illustrations by comic-book artist Bernie Wrightson.
+Cycle of the Werewolf is a horror novella by American writer Stephen King, featuring illustrations by comic-book artist Bernie Wrightson.
 Each chapter is a short story unto itself.
 It tells the story of a werewolf haunting a small town as the moon turns full once every month.
 It was published as a limited-edition hardcover in 1983 by Land of Enchantment, and in 1985 as a mass-market trade paperback by Signet.
 King also wrote the screenplay for its film adaptation, Silver Bullet (1985).
 It is King's shortest novel to date at 127 pages, which makes it technically a novella.

 Synopsis

 The story is set in the fictional town of Tarker's Mills, Maine.
 Each chapter is a month on the calendar.
 A werewolf is viciously killing local citizens at each full moon, and the otherwise normal town is living in fear.
-The protagonist of the story is Marty Coslaw, a 10 year-old boy in a wheelchair.
+The protagonist of the story is Marty Coslaw, a 10-year-old boy in a wheelchair.
 The story goes back and forth from the terrifying incidents to Marty's youthful day-to-day life and how the horror affects him.

-The werewolf's first victim is a drunk railroad worker.
-Next is a woman in her bedroom contemplating suicide, followed by a hitchhiker, the owner of a diner, one of Marty's friends in the city park, a herd of hogs at a local farm, a sheriff's deputy while he sits in his car, and finally an abusive husband.
+The werewolf's first victim is a railroad worker stuck in a tool-and-signal shack during a New Year's Day blizzard.
+Next is a young woman in her bedroom who is depressed over not having a sweetheart on Valentine's Day, followed by a drifter on St. Patrick's, one of Marty's friends in the city park on April Fools, the janitor of the Grace Baptist Church on Homecoming Sunday in May, the owner of the town's only diner, the town constable while he sits in his pickup truck, a herd of hogs at a local farm on Labor Day, and finally an abusive husband around Thanksgiving.